lucasbarzan/lucasbarzan/README.md

 ---

 ## Hi there 👋
-My name is Lucas and I'm studying for a bachelor's degree in Computer Science at the Federal University of Santa Catarina 🎓
+My name is Lucas.
+I'm a Full Stack Developer and Computer Science Student at the Federal University of Santa Catarina 🎓

-A Full Stack Developer passionate about creating solutions that make people's eyes light up ✨
+I'm passionate about creating solutions that make people's eyes light up ✨

+💡 &nbsp; I share what I'm learning, my projects and tech stuff on my blog: [lucasbarzan.com](https://lucasbarzan.com/)
- 🔬 &nbsp; I'm working on the [**CovidApp**](https://covidapp.ufsc.br/) with a team from UFSC to help develop a version of the app for the university ecosystem
+ <br/><br/> 🔬 &nbsp; I'm working on the [**CovidApp**](https://covidapp.ufsc.br/) with a team from UFSC to help develop a version of the app for the university ecosystem
  <br/><br/> 💙 &nbsp; Looking for opportunities to collaborate on projects involving Back-end with Node.js or Front-end with React
  <br/><br/> 💻 &nbsp; My stack: Node.js, ReactJS, React Native & Typescript (but native Android Development has a special place in my 💚)
  <br/><br/> 🦄 &nbsp; About me: I love to hang out with my friends 👯 but binge-watching is fun too 🍿